AlenToma/react-global-state-management/README.md

   );

   ```

 `execludeComponentsFromMutations` this is manly used to execlude some properties that has circulare references.
-self referense wont be nedded to be included here as the library could solve those already.
+self referense wont be needing to be included here as the library could solve those already.
-This prop may not work with Hermes.

 ```js
 GlobalState({